Apply for a Grant

 *NOTE: The Fund for Santa Barbara does accept the Common Grant Application, but ONLY if you contact staff first by calling (805) 962-9164.

 Amount of Funding Available

 The maximum award for each individual project is $10,000.
 The average grant is approximately $6,500.

 Our Grant Making Committee strongly encourages applicants to attend one of our free Grant Application Workshops held during each funding cycle and to call the office to take advantage of staff assistance before you write your grant proposal.

 We do accept requests for repeat funding of projects.
 Such proposals must include detailed information about the outcome of the previous grant, how further financial assistance would advance the goals of the original proposal, and in-depth analysis of the successes and failures of the original grant.

 The Fund for Santa Barbara will accept grant applications from groups regardless of their tax-exempt status as long as their activities clearly fall within IRS tax-exempt guidelines.
 Fiscal sponsorships are acceptable, but not required.

 How to Apply for a Grant

-2. Consider attending a Grant Writing Workshop to receive more information and support.
+2. Consider attending a Grant Application Workshop to receive more information and support.